 MP is overall hilarious and such a good sport.
 Even if she thinks something sucks, she really will try her best.
 Aside from those awesome qualities, she is exactly how I would be if I were to remove every inhibition from my being.
 MP communicates better with humans than with other dogs, and I think I’m pretty much better with dogs than with humans, too.
 I’m basically a less exciting, not such a good sport version of her.

-Me: I’m the human who makes MP’s food every day.
-Pretty much every day.
-We both like to eat.
-All the time.
-Cutting to the chase, I’m one of those co-op shopping, small local farms researching, buying club joining, CSA subscribing, whole grassfed cow buying, chest freezer loving, “organic isn’t enough” ranting, reusable utensils carrying, social services and goodwill believing, ACLU supporting, holistic kind of girl.
-Being from Tokyo, I actually used to stomp around (in high school!!) complaining how my Pradas are giving me blisters*…that kind of awfulness.
-But after four years at a small “do good in the world” liberal arts college bubble in Minnesota, it’s just too hard to dial down the righteousness.
+Me:As MP’s human, my primary role is to make her food.
+Pretty much every day, and these days, three times a day.
+I’m obviously underemployed and don’t get out much. 😉 I’m your typical co-op shopping, small local farms researching, buying club joining, CSA subscribing, whole grassfed cow buying, chest freezer loving, “organic isn’t enough” ranting, reusable utensils carrying, social services and goodwill believing, ACLU supporting, bleed rainbows kind of girl.
+Being from Tokyo from a whole another time, I wasn’t always this way, and people used to mistake me as a Republican!
+Haha.
+Four years at a small liberal arts college bubble in the rural tundra of Minnesota will set you straight.
 Social responsibility, y’all!†

 NEW!
 Follow us on Twitter!